gavinmcfarland/figma-table-creator/DEVREADME.md

 ## Table creation

-Table Creator uses a set of components to create tables from.
-These set of components are refered to as a template.
+Table Creator uses a component create tables from.
+This component is refered to as a template.
 When a table is created it contains a reference to the template used to create it.
 Although tables are not instances of components they can be updated because they contain a reference to the template used to create them.

 ## Data storage